 Do your students need to learn column addition?
 Do they just go about adding a column of numbers in order?
 STOP!
 Teach them to use the Associative Property of Addition!
 With this property, I teach students to find addends that make 10.

 Ten is a great number because it has a zero!
-And when you have the digit zero in an addend, you can mentally add those numbers faster which makes adding more efficient and reliable.
-I have a vivid memory of my high school teacher (this is back in the 70s before math instruction was more than just arithmetic), telling us to use this shortcut: when you add find pairs of numbers that add up to 10 and cross them off as you add.
+And when you have the digit zero in an addend, you can mentally add those numbers faster, making adding more efficient and reliable.
+I vividly remember my high school teacher (back in the 70s before math instruction was more than just arithmetic), telling us to use this shortcut: when you add, find pairs of numbers that add up to 10 and cross them off as you add.

-Can you imagine that I didn’t know this until HIGH SCHOOL!
-If the students have a good understanding of these properties, and you demonstrate how to use them in addition, I promise you they will become better, faster and more accurate with addition.
+Can you imagine that I didn’t know this until HIGH SCHOOL?
+If the students understand these properties well and you demonstrate how to use them in addition, I promise they will become better, faster, and more accurate with addition.

 The best place to practice this property is with number talks.